CONNECTML/trainer-kit/README.md

 # CONNECTML Trainer Kit

-Earn cryptocurrency rewards by contributing your compute power to train AI models on the DECONNECT decentralized network.
+Earn cryptocurrency rewards by contributing your compute power to train AI models on the CONNECTML decentralized network.

 ## Overview

-DECONNECT Trainer Kit allows you to:
+CONNECTML Trainer Kit allows you to:
 - **Earn SOL** by training machine learning models
 - **Choose what to train** with flexible dataset filters and presets
 - **Run automatically** with daemon mode that finds and joins rounds